apgeorg/Behavioral-Cloning/report/report.md

 ### Data Pre-processing

-As a first step, the images were cropped by 60 pixels from top and 20 pixels from bottom to remove not relevant information like the sky and the car front.
+As a first step, the images were cropped by 60 pixels from top and 20 pixels from bottom to remove not relevant information like the sky, background and the car front.

 ![alt text][image2]

 Next, I decided to resize the images to 48x128x3 to reduce the complexity of the neural network.
-Here is an example of an resized images for each camera.
+Here is an example of an resized image of each camera.

 ![alt text][image3]